Home » Blog » Corporal Punishment in Schools: Why It Must Be Abolished in Nigeria

 Today, corporal punishment in schools remains a controversial issue in Nigeria, with some educators and parents still advocating for its use.

-RECOMMENDED: Examination Malpractice: Causes, Effects, And Solutions
+RECOMMENDED: Examination Malpractice: Causes, Effects, and Solutions

-Reasons Corporal Punishment Should Be Abolished In Schools
+Reasons Corporal Punishment Should Be Abolished in Schools

 Corporal punishment has been a widely debated topic in the education system for many years.